charisiss/Movie-Site-Project/README.md

 ### Testing

-99% of all tests are written with `react-testing-library`.
-The other 1% with Enzyme.
-Snapshots were purposely avoided.
+100% of all tests are written with `react-testing-library`.

 Tests were written in such a way so they can serve as documentation for the components that are being tested.
 It is encouraged to read them in order to get a better understanding of the components themselves.

-100% test coverage is achieved.
+90% test coverage is achieved.

 ### State Managment